Sintra-Portugal.com

 The entrance to the Pena Palace on a quiet October Monday; during the summer it will be much, much busier!

 Insight: There is a secondary and much quieter entrance to the Pena Palace, the "Vale dos Lagos" gate.
-This entrance is 300m downhill from the Castelo dos Mouros ticket office along the main road – when exiting the Castelo dos Mouros turn right instead of left.
+This entrance is 300m downhill from the Castelo dos Mouros ticket office along the main road.
+When exiting the Castelo dos Mouros, turn right instead of left.

 Vale dos Lagos Pena palace entrance Sintra